webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Attack-and-Attack-Again.md

 - Ability/ENABLER
 - Ability/Cost/0
 - Ability/Tier/High
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Attack and Attack Again
 Rather than granting additional damage or a minor or major effect, a natural 17 or higher on your attack roll allows you the option of immediately making another attack.
 Enabler.